-The Samsung Galaxy Note 20 and Galaxy Note 20 Ultra deliver everything we’ve come to expect from its flagship series.
+The Samsung Galaxy Note 20 and Galaxy Note 20 Ultra deliver everything we’ve come to expect from the flagship series.
 High-end specifications and features, beautiful displays, fantastic cameras, and an even better S Pen make for one of the best smartphones you can get in 2020.
 Unfortunately, nothing is perfect, and Samsung’s latest have their fair share of issues as well.
 Here’s a roundup of some common Samsung Galaxy Note 20 and Galaxy Note 20 Ultra problems and how to fix them!

 Editor’s note: Not every Samsung Galaxy Note 20 and Galaxy Note 20 Ultra will have these issues.
 In fact, you’ll likely not run into any of them.